hkurokawa/code-review-as-journey/presentation.md

 # Look back

 - Check if your opinion or recognition is right.
 - Imagine what you would do if you were the reviewee.

 ^
 In the end of code reading, you may have different impression from the begining.
 Let's organize your thoughts to give your feedback.
+And imagine what you would do if you were the reviewee.
-Don't forget to prioritize each issue.
+If there is any issue, don't forget to prioritize each issue.
 It makes easier to talk about issues.

 ---